salhi100/django_airbnb_cloning_practice/README.md

 - apps.py: configuration file which is installed [at the project's settings.py](./config/setttings.py)
 - admin.py: reflects changes on admin panel
 - models.py: describing how database look like.
+  - Models have fields.
+  - For the fields you put in models.py, will make be turned into database table.
   - Django ORM translates python code into SQL Instructions to database.
-  - Whatever you put in models.py, Django will make it into database table.
 - views.py: function that renders html
 - urls.py: you can create urls.py under an application.
   like /users/profile, /users/delete, /users/register etc.